Juan de Arphe y Villafañe

-Juan de Arfe y Villafañe (1535–1603) was a Spanish engraver, goldsmith, artist, anatomist and author.
+Juan de Arphe y Villafañe, also spelled Juan de Arfe y Villafañe (1535–1603) was a Spanish engraver, goldsmith, artist, anatomist and writer.
 He was of German descent.

 Born in Leon, Arphe y Villafañe was instructed by his father, Antonio, in goldsmithing and engraving, and also studied anatomy in Toledo and Salamanca.
 Following his father's death, Villafañe moved to Valladolid, where he worked as a goldsmith, mostly for churches and cathedrals, making monstrances and other pieces for cities including Ávila, Seville and Burgos.
 At the same time, he was an architect and a sculptor, and worked as an engraver and creator of woodcuts, as well as being the assayer of a mint in Segovia.

 Arphe-Villafañe wrote several books of which the best known was his Varia comesuracion para la escultura y arquitectura.
 Each of the four books which comprised the work focused on one of Arphe-Villafañe's subjects of expertise: